melikealtin/JavaScript30/README.md

 # JavaScript30
-Participating in JavaScript30 created by Wes Bos.
+[JavaScript30](https://javascript30.com/) is a free course created by Wes Bos.
+This course is packed with small and fun projects aimed at improving your vanilla JavaScript skills.

 No | Title               | Demo         |